Universal City Studios, Inc. v. Nintendo Co., Ltd.: Counterclaims and second appeal

-Nintendo filed its counterclaims on May 20, 1985.
+Nintendo filed its counterclaims as part of its answer to the complaints by Universal in 1982.

 Sweet ruled the cease-and-desist letters that Universal had sent to Nintendo's licensees gave the game company the right to seek damages, and so Universal would pay Nintendo $1.8 million for "legal fees, photocopying expenses, costs incurred creating graphs and charts, and lost revenues".

 Sweet chastised Universal for bringing this bad faith lawsuit:Throughout this litigation, Universal knew, as a result of the RKO litigation, that it had no rights to any visual image of King Kong from the classic movie or its remake.

 Nonetheless, Universal, when it seemed beneficial, made sweeping assertions of rights, attempting to extract license agreements from companies incapable of or unwilling to confront Universal's "profit center".

 Nintendo was given the option to either take Universal's licensing profits for their game or accept statutory damages.
 Nintendo opted for the former, receiving $56,689.41.
 Nintendo also received damages and attorney's fees.

 Sweet also ruled that Tiger's King Kong was an infringement of Donkey Kong:Donkey Kongs particular expression of a gorilla villain and a carpenter hero (with or without a fire hat) who must dodge various obstacles (whether bombs or fireballs) while climbing up ladders (whether complete or broken) and picking up prizes (umbrellas or purses) to rescue a fair-haired (whether knotted or pigtailed) hostage from the gorilla is protractible against Universal and its licensees.He ruled against Nintendo's claims to damages from Universal establishing licenses with Nintendo's licensees in those cases where the licensees continued to pay Nintendo.

 Nintendo's licensees, Coleco among them, filed their own counterclaims.
 Universal paid Coleco by buying stock in the company.